 Note: Local Education Agencies do not offer undergraduate degree; no academic major data to report.
+Academic Major identified as "Other" includes non-teaching majors, combined majors, non-subject specific majors and advanced degrees.

 Table 7d below displays teachers prepared by academic major by higher education segments.
-Nearly half (49.9 percent) of California State University's teachers prepared had academic major in Social Science followed by one-sixth (15.5 percent) in Liberal Arts.
-For University of California, almost all (92.5 percent) reported academic majors in "Other" subjects and the reminder (7.1 percent) in Mathematics and Science academic majors.
-Private/Independent Institutions reported that more than half (56.5 percent) in Social Science and another one-fifth (20.1 percent) in Liberal Arts and "Other" academic major combined.
+Nearly half (47.4 percent) of California State University's teachers prepared had academic major in Social Sciences followed by one-fourth (24.2 percent) in Liberal Arts.
+For University of California, nearly half (48.6 percent) had an academic major in "Other" and about one-third (27.1 percent) had academic majors in Social Science.
+Private/Independent Institutions reported more than half (58.4 percent) in Social Science followed by more than one-tenth (13.1 percent) in "Other" academic majors.